habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 The experiments are listed in ascending order of the perceived difficulty in implementing.
 The potential performance gains are also expected to increase.
 We should assess both the performance again as well the amount of effort it would take to implement that proposal as well as any thing we'd have to sacrifice (e.g. features/flexibility, etc.).
 Some proposals may require breaking changes to the public API.

+The end goal is to considerally improve OData writer's performance (CPU usage, memory, latency, throughput) without sacrificing the correctness of the results with respect to OData specifications (e.g. structure of the payload, annotations, validation with respect to the model where applicable, etc.).

 ## 0. Evaluation

 To evaluate the performance gains from these experiments, we can use the performance tests in `OData.net` repo.
 However, those tests are not suitable for evaluating async writers because they don't simulate concurrent requests.
 In the existing test, async writers perform worse than the sync versions since they just measure serializing a single payload at a time.
 Furthermore, the service tests that simulate sending requests to an actual server are broken.
 We should add tests to fill these gaps in order to properly evaluate performance in realistic scenarios: